Punctures: Textiles in Digital and Material Time

 From the Lumière brothers taking the intermittent motion of a sewing machine to create the cinematograph, to the punch cards of the Jacquard loom forming the basis of modern computation, and the role of sewing and gendered labor in jobs like editing and dyeing in film production, textile production remains an essential, but insufficiently unacknowledged formal and social influence on media arts.
 These underpinnings aim to not only explicate an alternate history, but are meant to find ways to speculate new futures for media practice.

-Punctures allows audiences to engage with artworks exploring a wide range of practices including, trans fashion and domesticity; gendered and immigrant labor under global racial capitalism; Gelede women’s commemoration, protest and power as represented in textile work; speculative future-casting through Oglala Lakota knowledge systems, and more.
+The artworks in Punctures explore a wide range of practices including trans fashion and domesticity; gendered and immigrant labor under global racial capitalism; Gelede women’s commemoration, protest and power as represented in textile work; speculative future-casting through Oglala Lakota knowledge systems, and more.

 The exhibition features installations by Betty Yu, Cecilia Vicuña, Charlie Best, Eniola Dawodu, Kite, and Sabrina Gschwandtner.

 Multiple components of the exhibition are interactive and visitors are invited to follow gallery signs or the gallery attendant on best practices for interacting with the work.
 SPACE is upholding best practices for pandemic public health by sanitizing our SPACE and offering private appointments to continue playing our part in the safety of the larger community and all of our visitors.

 As of May 20, 2021, SPACE is open for gallery visitors for in-person 25 minute private appointments that can be booked virtually at the link here.
 SPACE’s temporary gallery hours are Thursdays & Fridays from 2-6pm and on Saturdays from 12-4pm, as well as by appointment or chance.